objecttrouve/convenience-matchers/README.md

 * Ignore irrelevant properties at the same time.
 * Match nested structures in a uniform way.
 * Human friendly DSL.
-* Human friendly output on mismatch.
+* Human friendly output in case of a mismatch.

 #### Drawbacks
 * Performance is traded for convenience.
-    * (When compared to the minimal logic you could use otherwise.)
+    * (When compared to the minimal logic you could alternatively use to test the same features.
+Less convenient, of course.)
     * (Check [benchmarks](https://github.com/objecttrouve/convenience-matchers/tree/master/benchmarks/) or run [JMH](https://github.com/objecttrouve/convenience-matchers/tree/master/src/jmh/java/org/objecttrouve/testing) if it's crucial.)
 * Requires a minimum of syntactic sugaring.
 * Heavy dependencies (but deprecated, to be removed with v1.0).